fasca/social/sql/globalStructures.md

-Tables Structures
+ aTables Structures
 =================

 #### Users Table
 - Id
-- First Name
+- FirstName
-- Last Name
+- LastName
 - Nickname
 - Email
 - Password
-- Birth Date
+- BirthDate
-- Join Date
+- JoinDate
-- Conversations Array (JSON String with all the IDs of Conversations the User is involved)
+- ConversationsArrayId (JSON String with all the IDs of Conversations the User is involved)
-- WallMessages Array (JSON String with all the IDs of Wall Messages the User has received)
+- WallMessagesArrayId (JSON String with all the IDs of Wall Messages the User has received)

 #### WallMessages Table
 - Id
-- Sender (Link to Users.Id)
+- SenderId (Link to Users.Id)
-- To (Link to Users.Id)
+- ToId (Link to Users.Id)
-- Date & Time
+- DateTime
 - MessageContent

 #### PrivateConversations Table
 - Id
-- Creation Date
+- CreationDate
-- Users Array (JSON String with all the IDs of the Users involved in the conversation)
+- UsersArrayId (JSON String with all the IDs of the Users involved in the conversation)
 - Messages Array (JSON String with all the IDs of Messages )